chelalex/study_linux_kernel/README.md

 ## 13 Feb 2026

-Trying to use UNIX syscalls to “ping-pong” a byte between two processes over a pair of pipes, one for each direction.
+- *ping-pong.c* is a result of "Write a program that uses UNIX system calls to “ping-pong” a byte between two processes over a pair of pipes, one for each direction.
+Measure the program’s performance, in ex- changes per second."
-I've used syscalls such as: fork(), pipe(), clock_gettime(), read() and write().
-Manipulating with file descriptors